oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-06-26-ai-supply-chain-security-risks-and-legal-compliance-gaps.md

 Software Composition Analysis (SCA) tools like Snyk, Dependabot, and Trivy focus on declared dependencies in requirements.txt or setup.py files.
 They cannot:

 **Analyze Package Contents**
 SCA tools do not extract and examine files within wheel (.whl) or tar.gz packages.
 This means bundled model files remain invisible to security scanning.
+While some SCAs include features to inspect archive files, they are not capable of directly handling serialization and binary blobs.

 **Understand Model Formats**
 Traditional tools cannot parse pickle, ONNX, or other AI-specific file formats.
 They treat model files as generic binary data without security analysis.